jendas1/rooted-tree-classifier/README.md

 ## Description

-This folder contains a program that decides round complexity of homogenous LCL problem on (binary) trees.
+This folder contains a program that decides round complexity of homogenous LCL problems on (binary) trees.

 The program uses three subroutines to determines a problem's complexity.